 Level Lock also stands out for adding a smart lock system inside an existing lock.
 For renters, this is a great feature: you don't, then, need permission from a landlord to switch out a lock.
 Your super can still use the key to access your apartment, but you can actually monitor that activity, and keep track of anyone entering or leaving your space.

-Level costs $229 and is available on the company's website as well as Amazon, Best Buy or Walmart.
+Level costs $199 and is available on the company's website as well as Amazon, Best Buy or Walmart.

 Installation of Level Lock